 I like to keep banana peels in the freezer for baked goods and the garden, so if it’s winter months you can save them for spring/summer months.

 Or make homemade banana peel powder!
 Cut and dehydrate the peels, then grind them into fine dust to sprinkle around the plants.
-Your beloved greens will appreciate an instant nutrient boost!
+Your garden will appreciate an instant nutrient boost!

 Tea Leaves

-Tea leaves are rich in nitrogenand make excellentt mulch for acid-loving plants such as azaleas and rhododendrons.
-Add used tea leaves to your compost pile or spread them around the base of acid-loving plants.
-This also helps deter mice from these plants too!
+Tea leaves are rich in nitrogen and make excellent mulch for acid-loving plants such as azaleas and rhododendrons.
+Add used tea leaves to your compost pile or spread them around the base of these plants.
+This also helps deter mice from these plants!

-Most of the tea bags are biodegradable so you can use the whole bag or rip the bag open and sprinkle around your plants.
+Most tea bags are biodegradable, so you can use the whole bag or rip it open and sprinkle it around your plants.

 Grass Clippings